 Common defenses to DWI charges

 At the Missouri DWI & Criminal Law Center, we take drunk driving defense very seriously.
 Some lawyers favor plea deals or other quick fixes that may not be in their clients’ best interests.
-But our DWI attorneys explore every aspect of your case to assess all of your legal options.
+But our DWI lawyers in KC Mo explore every aspect of your case to assess all of your legal options.
 If your rights were violated or mistakes were made by police, we will uncover and expose the truth.

 Pleading guilty is far from your only option in a DWI case.
 In fact, there are several common ways to contest DWI charges, including: